 To easily compare venues and remember key questions to ask when viewing, use our wedding venue checklist guide.
 Once you have found your wedding venue, set your date, get it booked and begin the count down!

 5. Send out your Save the Dates & Invites

-With your venue found and date set, you can now send out those invites!
-There are lots of stunning invite templates you can download, print and use, there are also some fabulous wedding stationary designers out there that can design your invites, save the dates, table name signs and thank you cards for you.
+With your venue booked and date set, you can now send out those invites!
+There are lots of stunning invite templates you can download, print and use, and there are also some fabulous wedding stationary designers, who can work their art on your invites, save the dates, table names and other wedding day stationery you require.

 6. Hiring a Photographer and other suppliers

 With the venue booked you can then look at other details needed for your special day, and top of your list should be a professional photographer/ videographer.

 Wedding photographers and videographers can be booked up to 2 years in advance, if you want a sought-after professional your priority needs to be guaranteeing your date.
 There’s a wide breadth of wedding photographer styles and it’s worth viewing many portfolios before deciding which suits you best.
 Your Perfect Wedding Photographer is a great place to start your search with plenty of inspiration to source the right choice for you.

 Bridal bouquets, floral crowns, ceremony florals, arches and table centrepieces, flowers are an essential wedding day requirement.
 From natural foliage to exotic wonders and romantic roses there’s a whole world to discover when it comes to wedding flowers.

 Collating images of floral displays in your wedding planner is great but ensure you get guidance from a florist early on to avoid disappointment incase you get your heart set on a flower impossible to get hold of out of season.

 We are seeing more and more epic floral arches, from classy minimalistic designs to indulgent rustic country styles, they add incredible focal points to ceremonies both inside and outdoors.